 The map will move with you as you fly, and you can even plan a route or set waypoints to follow.
 I’ve found RunwayHD very easy to use, and it always works and loads as it should without being laggy.
 Find out more information and get the app here > RunwayHD for Android or RunwayHD for iOS.

-If you need an explanation on airspace, and where we can fly paramotors you can check out this article > HERE.
+For an explanation on airspace, and where we can fly paramotors you can check out the flight rules post by clicking here.

 Rounding-up the best paramotor apps